axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakerb">If they don&rsquo;t throw us in jail to rot first.</div>

 <h1>They Came</h1>
- <p>Recruiting</p>
+ <div>Recruiting</div>
- <p>People start to show up for David.
+ <div>People start to show up for David.
 Surprisingly, some don't want to do through the Relationship Storeys: too woo-woo for them.
 The more junior, the more excited.
-Three joing reluctantly.</p>
+Three joing reluctantly.</div>
- <p>They worry about Th&uacute;y and nepotism.</p>
+ <div>They worry about Th&uacute;y and nepotism.</div>
  <div class="_speakera">What about Th&uacute;y?</div>
  <div class="_speakerb">Well, she is your wife and will side with you more often than not.</div>
  <div class="_speakera">You are married, right?&hellip;</div>